anupaprem/anupaprem.github.io/_pages/bcexpl.md

 Week 9	| Plotting with Matplotlib (2/2)
 Week 10	| Data Transformation in Python
 Week 11	| Exploratory data analytics

+# Course Project (Individual)
+In the course project you will identify a suitable data problem, obtain the dataset, create a database and perform data visualization on the problem.
+You will produce a final report, an article, a poster or a flyer where you display the data visually to a specific audience.
+The evaluation would focus on the design process to achieve the final visualization.
+Evaluation sub-tasks:
+1. Transforming the data obtained into an appropriate normal formal and converting into a SQL database, and defining appropriate keys, data types and relationships.
+2. Data pre-processing using python and SQL queries from Python
+3. Data Transformation and Exploratory data analysis in Python
+4. Conclusion and Inference about the selected data set.

+# Lecture and Lab Material
+Available on request